-Recommendation 5: We recommended the Assistant Secretary for Information and Technology Implement improved processes for reviewing and updating key security documents such as security plans, risk assessments, and interconnection agreements on an annual basis and ensure the information accurately reflects the current environment.
-(This is a modified repeat recommendation from prior years.)
+Recommendation 5: The OIG recommends the Assistant Secretary for Information and Technology implement improved processes for reviewing and updating key security documents such as security plans, risk assessments, and interconnection agreements on an annual basis and ensure the information accurately reflects the current environment.
+(This is a repeat recommendation from prior years.)